2020 Year End Reminders and 2021 Payroll Tax Update

 The 2020 form W-4 was redesigned to comply with the income withholding requirements following the passing of the Tax Cuts and Jobs Act (TCJA) in December 2017.
 The 2020 W-4 form can be found on the Resources tab at dhapayroll.com.
-All new employees in 2020 must complete the redesigned W-4 form.
+All new employees from 2020 forward must complete the redesigned W-4 form.
 Current employees are not required to complete a new W-4 however, employers should encourage employees to review their withholding each year.
 Taxpayers can use an updated paycheck checkup calculator at irs.gov.

 Social Security Verification

 The Social Security Administration (SSA) continues to send its Educational Correspondence (EDCOR) notices to employers containing name and social security number (SSN) mismatches.
 Mismatched names and social security numbers will prevent credit earnings to a worker’s record and possibly disqualify workers for Social Security benefits.

 If at any time since 2015 an employer filed over 250 W-2s in one year, reporting requirements to include the cost of Employer Sponsored Health Coverage on the W-2 in box 12 with code DD, remain in effect.
 The following is a list of the items that need to be included:

 - Hospital Indemnity or specific illness paid pretax basis or by employer

 - Domestic Partner coverage included in gross income

 There are several types of insurance that are optional for reporting.

 Applicable Large Employers (employer with 50+ full time equivalent employees)

 Reporting requirements, using Form 1094-C and Form 1095-C, remain in effect.
 Additional reporting requirements, using Form 1095-B apply to employers with self-insured coverage, even if not an applicable large employer.